 You could go all in on medieval Prague or imperial Budapest, but it’s so easy to do both cities in one vacation, why not combine them?
 Prague and Budapest vacation packages make it easy to book a multi-city vacation that includes hotels, transfers and even tours and excursions in both cities.
 If you’ve got a week, a package with three nights in each city makes for an incredible European getaway.

-Through May 2018 you can book the Prague and Budapest Special, an extra low-priced vacation package offering three nights in each city, transfers, hotels, flights and optional tours.
+Now you can book the Prague and Budapest Special, an extra low-priced vacation package offering three nights in each city, transfers, hotels, flights and optional tours.
 There’s a suggested itinerary to help you plan your vacation.
 Or you can enjoy a fully-escorted tour and skip all the vacation planning with the 8 Day Affordable Central Europe vacation, which includes Budapest, Prague and Vienna.

 No matter what you choose, Prague and Budapest make a truly amazing European vacation.
 So why pick just one?